 - Dependable, resourceful, self-motivated and willing to assist in all operations.

-- Ability to travel to off-campus centers.
+- Ability to travel to off-campus centers and area high schools.

 - Flexibility and ability to work evenings and weekends as required.